A weak to strong type T1 theorem for general smooth Calder\'on-Zygmund operators with doubling weights, II: Preliminaries

+since $R\left( x\right) x^{\beta}$ is a polynomial of degree less than $2\kappa$.
+Thus the argument in \cite{Saw6} applies to prove the Pivotal Lemma \ref{ener}.

-We also recall from \cite[Lemma 33]{Saw6} the following Poisson estimate, that is a straightforward extension of the case $m=1$ due to NTV in \cite{NTV4}.
+We also recall from \cite[Lemma 33]{Saw6} the following Poisson estimate, that is a straightforward extension of the case $m=1$ due to Nazarov, Treil and Volberg in \cite{NTV4}.
 This lemma is the key to exploiting the crucial reduction to $\operatorname{good}$ cubes $J$ that we use below, see \cite{NTV4} and \cite{NTV}.

 \begin{lemma} Fix $m\geq1$.
 Suppose that $J\subset I\subset K$ and that $\operatorname*{dist}\left( J,\partial I\right) >2\sqrt{n}\ell\left( J\right) ^{\varepsilon}\ell\left( I\right) ^{1-\varepsilon}$.
 Then